ShrikeGames/gmtk2025/README.md

   - https://godotshaders.com/shader/universal-transition-shader/ Switching between main menu and game
   - (Done) https://godotshaders.com/shader/moving-circles-effect-with-size-depending-on-a-gradient/ Background of reward screen and main menu?
   - (Done) https://godotshaders.com/shader/2dradial-shine-2/ When picking rewards
-  - https://godotshaders.com/shader/2d-vertical-pixel-dissolving-wave/ death animation in combat scene?
+  - (Done for enemies) https://godotshaders.com/shader/2d-vertical-pixel-dissolving-wave/ death animation in combat scene?
   - (Done) https://godotshaders.com/shader/2d-burn-dissolve-from-point-v-1-0/ burn the rewards not taken?
  - (Done) Line of Sight have previously discovered tiles just faded out not invisible
- - Intro cutscene
-  - Voiced
-  - Use animated sprite2d to have basic slides for it?
  - (Done) Settings menu: Add input box for initial seed
  - Settings menu: Add option to skip tutorial
  - (Done) Handle case where if you Reject the reward for the boss kill you get softlocked?
 (I think you would anyways)